Close up of hands being comforted after a wrongful death.

 How Much Will it Cost me to File a Wrongful Death Claim?

 At Abraham Watkins, we believe that everyone should have access to high-quality legal representation, which is why we offer a free consultation and work on a contingency fee basis.
 That means we are only paid if your claim is successful, and if, for whatever reason, it does not succeed, we will not be paid anything.
+We do not ask you to pay anything upfront.

 Call Abraham Watkins For a Free Consultation Today!